Super Bowl VI: Super Bowl pregame news and notes

 Soon after the Dolphins' win in the AFC Championship Game, Shula received a phone call at his home from President Richard Nixon at 1:30 in the morning.
 Nixon had a play he thought would work, a particular pass to Warfield.
 (That particular play, which was called late in the first quarter, was broken up by Mel Renfro.)

 When asked about the Dolphins' defensive team prior to Super Bowl VI, Landry said that he could not recall any of the players' names, but they were a big concern to him.
 Over the years this remark has been regarded as the origin of the nickname "No-Name Defense".
 However, it was Miami defensive coordinator Bill Arnsparger who had originally given his squad the nickname after the Dolphins had beaten the Baltimore Colts in the AFC Championship.

 According to Tom Landry, the Cowboys were very confident.
 "When they talked among themselves they said there was no way they were going to lose that game."

 The Cowboys used the New Orleans Saints' practice facility in Metairie as its training headquarters for the game.
 The Dolphins split their practices between Tulane Stadium and Tad Gormley Stadium in New Orleans' City Park.
 Dallas' team hotel was the Hilton across from New Orleans International Airport in Kenner, and Miami lodged at the Fontainebleau Motor Hotel in New Orleans' Mid-City neighborhood.

 On Media Day, Duane Thomas refused to answer any questions and sat silently until his required time was up.
 Roger Staubach surmises that Duane Thomas would have been named MVP if he had cooperated with the press prior to the game.
+(Thomas had in fact been named the game's MVP by an overwhelming margin, but due to his boycotting the press, the award was given to Staubach.)
 In the Cowboys' locker room after the game, flustered CBS reporter Tom Brookshier asked Duane Thomas a long-winded question, the gist of which was "You're fast, aren't you?"
 Thomas, who had shunned the press all season, simply said "Evidently."
 Thomas became the first player to score touchdowns in back-to-back Super Bowls, having a receiving touchdown in Super Bowl V.

 Dolphins safety Jake Scott entered Super Bowl VI with a broken left hand.
 He broke his right wrist during the game but never came out.
 With both hands in casts for three months, he said "When I go to the bathroom, that's when I find out who my real friends are."